French-speaking Africa: how to repeat the success of Fin techs with Health Tech?

 Does the future look bright for Health Tech in French-speaking Africa?
 There are some weak signals.
 Thus, investments in the healthcare sector in Africa have increased from $30.9 million in 2019 to $221.6 million in 2019.
 Start-ups in Francophone Africa are experiencing limited interest from investors.
 If in 2019, only one financing agreement had crossed the million dollar mark, in 2022, there have already been 15.
 French-speaking start-ups have already raised $240 million.

 But there is still a long way to go from the cut to the lips.
 The main obstacle of Health tech in French-speaking Africa is regulation.
 These companies evolve in a vague environment when it is not particularly restrictive.
-Thus in countries such as Côte d’Ivoire, Senegal and Burkina Faso, which could constitute locomotives for the sector, e-pharmacies must go through a crossroads.
+Thus in countries such as Côte d’Ivoire, Senegal and Burkina Faso, which might constitute locomotives for the sector, e-pharmacies must go through a crossroads.
 Indeed, the legislation restricts their ability to store, sell or advertise medical products.
 Meanwhile, their English-speaking counterparts are playing on velvet.
 Pharmacy chains such as Goodlife Pharmacy and HealthPlus are now getting into e-commerce.
 Konga Health and MyDAWA sell medical products directly to consumers.

 The competition between companies in the sector takes place partly on the regulatory ground.
 And if at this level, the flexibility of English-speaking legislators is to be welcomed, it opposes in French-speaking Africa to an immobility that struggles to hide the many laws on start-ups aimed at supporting innovators and creating an environment favorable to businesses. .